Wubbleyou/boundaries/README.md

 # Wubbleyou Boundaries
-Boundaries is a DX tool used to generate tests to automatically scan your routes for misconfigured Middleware and Policies.
+Boundaries is a DX tool used to generate unit tests to automatically test your routes against developer-determined rules.

+Two rules are provided with out of the box with Boundaries, a `MiddlewareRule` and a `PolicyRule`

 ## Installation
 Add the repo to your `composer.json`